 The fit is the bread and butter of being sartorially literate.
-Without due respect for your personal measurements, and an awareness of your limitations, everyone might as well be Kevin Smith in hockey jerseys (no offence K. Smith, much love).
-You don't structure a building with two metres of wood when you need three.
+Without due respect for your personal measurements and an awareness of your limitations, everyone might as well be Kevin Smith in hockey jerseys.
+You don’t structure a building with two metres of wood when you need three.
 Nor do you throw up three metres when you only need two.
 Why would you do what is essentially the same thing to your body?

 Equating a brand with actual style.

 In this ages of hypebeasts and clout wars, the confusion between unwarranted brand cache and actual substance of style is becoming increasingly common.
-Wearing everything and anything Supreme doesn't make you slick.
-If anything, chasing labels like that only serves to tell the world one thing, and one thing only: "I'm a child with no sense of subtlety, no sense of financial responsibility, and far too much time."
+Chasing labels only serves to tell the world one thing and one thing only: “I’m a child with no sense of subtlety, no sense of financial responsibility, and far too much time.”
 A personal style should be curated by the self, not prescribed by a price tag alone.

 Not coordinating articles well enough.

 Cohesion is key.
-It doesn't matter if certain bits of clothing stand-out alone.
+It doesn’t matter if certain bits of clothing stand-out alone.
 What does the collective aesthetic say?
 Stick to defined colour palettes, be consistent with the cuts.
-Doing otherwise would be like forming a band with a classical violinist, a Mongolian throat singer, a punk guitarist, and a rapper.
+Doing otherwise would be like forming a band with a classical violinist, a Mongolian throat singer, a punk guitarist, and whatever G-Eazy is.
 See what I mean?